GouthamVicky/google_adk_multiagent/README.md

-# ✈️ Voyager: AI-Powered Travel Concierge Agent
+# ✈️ Voyager: Multi Agentic Travel Assistant

 **Voyager** is a multi-agent travel assistant built using the [Google Agent Development Kit (ADK)](https://cloud.google.com/vertex-ai/docs/agents/overview).
 It helps users **plan, book, and manage trips** using specialized AI agents for each task—such as flight tracking, itinerary creation, hotel search, and travel inspiration.